Speed Guide · Updated March 24, 2026

 ② Use a Script Optimizer

-For apps you can't remove (your review widget, email marketing, analytics), the next best thing is to optimize how their scripts load.
-A script optimizer defers non-critical JavaScript so it loads after the main page content is visible, rather than blocking the initial render.
+For apps you can't remove, the next best thing is to optimize how their scripts load.
+Thunder Page Speed Optimizer defers non-critical JavaScript so it loads after the main page content is visible.
+Thunder's smart dependency mapping ensures apps continue working correctly.

 ⚡ Expected impact: 20–50% improvement, especially on script-heavy stores